robertialenti/Bike-Share/README.md

 The difference-in-difference estimator captures the treatment effect.
 It is found to be positive, statistically significant, and economically meaingful for all three outcomes.
 In particular, the model indicates that stations located in close proximity to the REV see xx more monthly trips than those located further away.
 Trips originating from ___ are yy meters farther and zz minutes longer, on average.
 For comparison, the the mean number of monthly trips taken from a treated station in the pre-treatment period was ___, while the mean distance and mean duration of trips taken from these stations was yy meters and zz minutes.

+Distance is negatively related with all three ridership outcomes.
+A coefficient estimate of __ implies that, ceteris paribus, for a one hundred meter increase in the distance between a Bixi station and the REV path, _____.
+Other control variables have the expected sign, with temperature being positiely associated with ridesharing outcomes while precipitation and snow on ground discourage rideshare usage.

-Without ride-level user IDs, however, it is impossible for me to infer whether this increased usage is the result of new Bixi users being induced by the REV, or simply a spatial reallocation of existing users.
+Without ride-level user IDs it is impossible for me to infer whether this increased usage is the result of new Bixi users being induced by the REV, or simply a spatial reallocation of existing users.
 That is, it is possible the treatment effect is being driven by existing Bixi users choosing to rent their bikes from a Bixi station closer to the REV path after its completion, rather than new users choosing to use the bikeshare program.